lope/WPextUsers/README.md

 3. Now that the *wpusers* DB is initialized you can delete the wordpress files & dirs, just keep the database.
 4. Create a new WP installation for the first site, let's pretend it's called *site A*.
 Complete all the WP install questions until you see a WP login screen
 5. After you've completed the installation for *site A*, make sure the webserver (Apache, Nginx or HHVM) has write permissions to the files and directories inside the installation.
-6. Put this php file (_externalUsersInstall.php) in the root of *site A* and open it in your browser.
+6. Put this php file (_WPextUsersInstall.php) in the root of *site A* and open it in your browser.
 7. Fill in the database details for your central USERS database that will hold your *wp_users* & *wp_usermeta* tables for all of your sites. (*wpusers* is the name of that DB in this example)
 8. Click install now
 9. Now you can log in with the username *mainAdmin* at *site A*